pooriajr/hh-svelte/feature-list.md

 ## Demo MVP

 - [ ] add email optin
-- [ ] completed habits are hidden under a "show/hide" toggle
+- [x] completed habits are marked complete
 - [ ] range of habit score is only 90 days
 - [x] let user edit start and end date - records that fall outside the new date rand must be deleted, with a warning
 - [x] add local storage for demo users